-References.
-The list of references (no more than 15 items published after 2000) is given at the end of the manuscript.
+The list of references (no more than 15 items published after 2000) is given at the end of the manuscript and should follow the Vancouver reference style.
 The references should not include unpublished papers, the abstracts of meetings and conferences, abstracts of theses, and dissertations.
-The references in the text should give the number in the reference list placed within square brackets.
-The journal articles should be referenced with the abbreviated name of the journal, year, volume, number, and pages.
+The references in the text should give the number in the reference list placed within square brackets, for example, .
 The books are references by title, publisher name, and year of publication.

 The date of manuscript submission.
 The date of manuscript submission is the day when it is received by BEBM Editorial Board in the final form.

 Authors’ signatures.
 At the end of the manuscript, it should be signed by all authors.
 Their complete family names, first names, and patronymic names are presented in English.
 The addresses, telephone numbers, and emails of all authors should also be given (just in case if the corresponding author is not available or is not answering the Editorial office emails).